red-collar-official/flutter_kore/docs/di.md

 You don't need to override <b>isAsync</b> flag if you use async dependencies, this is done automatically.
 You only need to specify it in annotation.

 Async instances also have method to handle dependency ready status.

-You can also specify if app needs to await instance initialization with <b>awaitInitialization</b> flag.
-Only matters for singletons.

 ```dart
 @asyncSingleton